 Curling: Not falling on your face is just the 1st challenge

-In this Wednesday, March 1, 2017 photo, Associated Press sportswriter Tim Booth, center, tries his hand at curling during a media demonstration the day before the opening ceremonies of the USA Curling Nationals in Everett, Wash.
 Watching from afar, curling looks like a marriage of shuffleboard and bocce ball on ice that requires about the same amount of physical ability.
+The kind of recreational activity that usually involves an adult beverage, and where having a modicum of athleticism is all that's needed.

 Add your comments below